NACLab/ngc-learn/docs/tutorials/lesson1_modules.md

 additional trial files will lead to code duplication.
 Obviously, one solution to this code duplication is to extract it into a file and then import and run that file at the top of each trial.
-This is almost what was done in the original ngclib, but we also had the goal of allowing users to alias components, and then swap out their source with ease.
+This is almost what was done in the original ngcsimlib, but we also had the goal of allowing users to alias components, and then swap out their source with ease.
 To do this we moved to the use of a JSON file that fulfills this need.